mrismanaziz/Reforestation/README.md

-## My boss told me to attach two pieces of wood together...
-I totally nailed it!
+## I wanted to be a tailor but I didn't suit the job